Waziup/learning-center-content/content/en/resources/Sensor_Gas_Smoke/guides.md

 ```

 # Further documentation
-Documentation for this xxyyzz is available [here](https://circuitdigest.com/microcontroller-projects/interfacing-mq5-gas-sensor-with-arduino).
+Documentation for this Sensor is available [here](https://circuitdigest.com/microcontroller-projects/interfacing-mq5-gas-sensor-with-arduino).